zaneGittins/Fakemail/readme.md

 Since this was built with Agent Tesla in mind, this has only been tested against .NET SmtpClient, the SMTP server may be unstable for other SMTP clients.

-For the DNS server to work, you must change Windows to use 127.0.0.1 as it's DNS server, and you must use the ```-d 53``` switch to have the DNS server listen on port 53.
+For the DNS server to function on Windows you must use the ```-d 53``` argument to have the DNS server listen on port 53.
+Fakemail will automatically configure and restore DNS using netsh.

 Differences from FAKENET:
 * Only for SMTP traffic.